awsdocs/amazon-ec2-user-guide/doc_source/ssd-instance-store.md

 + The current Amazon Linux AMI

-+ Ubuntu version 16\.10 provided by AWS\.
++ Ubuntu version 16\.04 or latest LTS release provided by AWS\.

+  We should be recommending: latest LTS \(16\.04\) or latest regular release\.\.\.which will change every 6 months and those releases are only supported for 9 months as opposed to 5 years for LTS releases\.

   If you are using a different version, we recommend that you turn off memory hot add\.

 + Red Hat Enterprise Linux version 7\.4